 The first Christmas tree lit with candles is thought to have been the creation of religious reformer Martin Luther.
 It’s said he was inspired by the vision of stars twinkling among the evergreens on a winter’s night.
 Erected in Strasbourg Cathedral in 1539, his tree must have been a spectacular sight.

+It was not until the middle of the 19th century, however, that the practice became more widespread.
+Prince Albert, Queen Victoria’s German-born husband, was particularly instrumental in popularising Christmas trees.
 He used glass ornaments, coloured beads and paper baskets with sugared almonds for decoration.
 In 1848, an engraving of the Royal Family celebrating Christmas at Windsor beneath their dressed tree sparked extensive interest.

 Australian colonists uphold the northern tradition